How Law Enforcement Employs Social Media Monitoring Tools

-From Facebook to Twitter to LinkedIn, social media is changing the way business is done across the professional spectrum.
-This is particularly evident in the areas of criminology and criminal justice, where law enforcement officers and researchers alike are finding new and unique ways to put social networking to use, both to solve crimes and hire candidates.
+From Facebook to Twitter to LinkedIn, social media is making an impact on the way business is done across the professional spectrum.
+It is particularly evident in the areas of criminology and criminal justice, where law enforcement officers and researchers alike are finding new and unique ways to put social networking to use, both to solve crimes and hire candidates.

 The fact is, Facebook is helping to catch criminals.
-Sometimes, police are able to get tips from suspects' "friends" after the suspect inevitably brags about his deviant behavior on the social networking site.
-Other times, detectives can gather evidence from pictures or video posted on sites like MySpace and YouTube.
+Sometimes, police can get tips from suspects' "friends" after the suspect inevitably brags about their deviant behavior on the social networking site.
+Other times, detectives can gather evidence from pictures or videos posted on sites like Instagram and YouTube.

 Even more valuable, though, is the ability to track and gain insight into a suspect's mentality, simply by monitoring their posts.
-Because there is no reasonable expectation of privacy when you willingly post online, all of these actives are subject to scrutiny.
-This means that cops can use social media sites to gather valuable intelligence on suspected criminals.
+Because there is no reasonable expectation of privacy when you willingly post online, all of these activities are subject to scrutiny.
+It means that cops can use social media sites to gather valuable intelligence on suspected criminals.

 It can also be used to ask followers for tips on crimes or provide important warnings or alerts regarding missing children or suspected criminals who may be on the loose.